frederic-perez/AmE-dictionary/data/dictionary.md

 __pink eye__ _n_ :two::hammer:
 __pink slime__
 __pink slip__
+__Pinkerton__ _n_ A detective.
+After Allan Pinkerton (1819-1884), a private detective, who started a detective agency in 1850. _A Pinkerton was hired to investigate the robbery._
 __pinkeye__
 __pinkify__ _v_ The act of, normally a guy, wearing pink clothes, and pink accessories. _Dude, did you see Josh?
 He’s all pinkified for halloween._
 __pinky__ _n_ Little finger.